aditya95-pixel/Big-Data-Sem-prep/README.md

 - **Device Identity Management** – Each device has a unique ID to prevent spoofing.
 - **Edge Computing** – Reduces data exposure by processing data locally instead of sending it to the cloud.
 - **Anomaly Detection** – Monitors for unusual behavior to detect and stop breaches.

+### 39(a) What is IIoT ?
+It has a connection between IT and OT, how?

+**IIoT (Industrial Internet of Things)** refers to the use of IoT technologies in industrial environments such as manufacturing, energy, transportation, and logistics.
+It involves connecting industrial equipment and systems to the internet to collect, exchange, and analyze data for better decision-making.

+#### Connection between IT and OT:

+- **IT (Information Technology)** deals with data processing, storage, and communication (e.g., computers, software, networks).
+- **OT (Operational Technology)** refers to hardware and software that controls physical devices and processes (e.g., machines, SCADA, PLCs).

+IIoT connects IT and OT by enabling data collected from operational systems (OT) to be integrated with IT systems for analysis, automation, and optimization.
+This convergence allows real-time monitoring, predictive maintenance, and improved production efficiency.

+### 39(b) Describe 5 benefits of IIoT .

+- **Predictive Maintenance** – Reduces downtime by forecasting equipment failures before they happen.
+- **Improved Efficiency** – Monitors and optimizes production processes in real-time.
+- **Enhanced Safety** – Detects unsafe conditions and automates responses to reduce accidents.
+- **Cost Savings** – Minimizes energy usage, maintenance costs, and operational waste.
+- **Data-Driven Decision Making** – Provides real-time analytics and insights for better management and planning.